 Arriving to Fargo-Moorhead

-Please plan to arrive to Fargo-Moorhead on Thursday, August 24, 2017.
-International Student Orientation will take place from Friday, August 25, to Saturday, August 26, 2017.
+Please plan to arrive to Fargo-Moorhead on Saturday, January 6, 2018.
+International Student Orientation will take place on Sunday, January 7, 2018.
 Remember that Fargo, North Dakota, (FAR) is the closest airport to Concordia.
 Complete the airport arrival form, and Intercultural Affairs will arrange for someone to pick you up at the airport.

 Overview of Fargo-Moorhead

 Moorhead is adjacent to Fargo, North Dakota, and really the two can be seen as one city with a river running through it.
 On the west side of the river is Fargo, North Dakota, and on the east side of the river is Moorhead, Minnesota.
 The population of Fargo-Moorhead is about 224,000 with about 30,000 college students.

 Most international students purchase a mobile phone upon arrival, and you can choose from a variety of prepaid or service plans.

 Students commonly use a VOIP service (such as Skype) for calling other countries.
 Pre-paid phone cards may be purchased at various retail stores in Fargo-Moorhead.
 You may wish to ask current international students what phone cards or plans they have found that work well for them.
 Most residence halls have one or two phones available, but there is no service in each room.